Eyelid Surgery (Blepharoplasty)

 The Eyelid Surgery Consultation

-At Contoura Facial Plastic Surgery we offer the Vectra 3D, a state of the art imaging system that allows patients to preview their expected results prior to undergoing a procedure.
+Contoura Facial Plastic Surgery offers the Vectra 3D, a state of the art imaging system that allows patients to preview their potential result before undergoing a procedure.

 Learn more about the Vectra 3D.